Adebayour66265/school_APIs/README.md

 - `GET /students/search/{student_name}`: Search for students by name.
 - `DELETE /students/{student_id}`: Delete a student by ID.
 - `DELETE /deleteAllStudents`: Delete all students.

-### Usage

-- To get a welcome message, send a GET request to `/`.
-- To create a new student, send a POST request to `/students` with the student data in the request body.
-- To retrieve all students, send a GET request to `/students`.
-- To retrieve a student by ID, send a GET request to `/students/{student_id}`.
-- To search for students by name, send a GET request to `/students/search/{student_name}`.
-- To delete a student by ID, send a DELETE request to `/students/{student_id}`.
-- To delete all students, send a DELETE request to `/deleteAllStudents`.

-### Dependencies

-- Java
-- Spring Boot
-- Jakarta Validation API
-- Spring Web
-- Postgresql
-- Lombok
-- Openapi Swagger-ui
-- Maven Plugin